Twalord/PykeBot2/README.md

 compared to simply making a few html requests.
 As is the way with web scraper like this, the stalker might easily break if a tournament platform changes their website.
 As far as I know none of the tournament platforms overs an API for collecting teams and player so all information is collected from html requests.

-## TODO

-- add a database (MariaDB) for saving past stalks and to avoid stalking the same tournament multiple times
-- switch from rank stalking via op.gg to the Riot API itself
-- add more tournament platforms
-- add configuration like region

 ## Credits
 The PykeBot Icon was designed by the talented [Binidi](https://www.deviantart.com/binidi/art/Pyke-Icon-808245658).